espenmn/medialog.batchsize/README.rst

 medialog.batchsize
 ==================

-Tell me what your product does
+Adds a control panel for setting batch size for 'common views (plone.app.cntenttypes)'

 Features
 --------

-- Can be bullet points
+- Changes batch size for common views
+- Adds option to hide items marked 'exclude_from_nav' from views

 Examples
 --------

-This add-on can be seen in action at the following sites:
-- Is there a page on the internet where everybody can see the features?
+Nothing yet

 Documentation
 -------------

-Full documentation for end users can be found in the "docs" folder, and is also available online at http://docs.plone.org/foo/bar
+Full documentation for end users can not be found in the "docs" folder

 Translations